knmlprz/TrailblazerML/README.md

 - This method allows you to keep changes without modifying the original `Dockerfile`.
 - If you want to make the changes permanent, consider updating the `Dockerfile` and rebuilding the image using `docker build`.
+- creating snapshot is useful when you want to save the state of the container and use it later on, for example, when you want to test something and you don't want to rebuild the image from scratch.

 # Workflow